-Having a great teacher in the classroom is the most important element of providing a quality education for students and experienced teachers support high-quality instruction in science, technology, engineering, math, writing, arts and music.
+Having a great teacher in the classroom is the most important element of providing a quality education for students and experienced teachers support high-quality instruction in science, technology, engineering, math, reading, writing, arts and music.

-Due to inadequate state funding, the Petaluma City Schools Board of Education believes that locally controlled funding from a school parcel tax is important for keeping great teachers in local classrooms and protecting quality academic programs in local schools and is putting forth a ballot measure for local voters to consider enhanced funding for local junior high schools and high schools that cannot be taken away by the State.
+Due to inadequate state funding, the Petaluma City Schools Board of Education ("Board") believes that locally controlled funding from a school parcel tax is important for keeping great teachers in local classrooms and protecting quality academic programs in local schools and is putting forth ballot measures for local voters to consider enhanced funding for local schools that cannot be taken away by the State.